 While you can buy PowerPoint, Excel, Word, and the other software individually – Microsoft’s bread-and-butter is their “suite” of products.
 They’re all bundled together for you in a deal that doesn’t make much sense to not buy when you price each out individually.

 Whether you’re looking at all-inclusive vacations that include meals, lodging, and activities or air+hotel packages that are discounted when packaged together – the travel industry definitely takes advantage of the bundling strategy.

-It’s a strategy my travel company incorporates successfully when packaging lodging and things to do together.
+It’s a strategy my travel company incorporates successfully for vacation packages, shows, lodging, and things to do together.